Waterloo campaign order of battle: Cavalry Corps

 With only three regiments not present at the battle the Cavalry Corps was the most complete at Waterloo fielding 16,133 (933 officers and 13,897 men) after taking into account the small losses at Quatre-Bras and during the retreat on 17 June 1815.

 Reserves

 The reserves, 34,394 men and 56 guns, came under the direct command of Wellington during the Battle of Waterloo.
 The British 7th Infantry Division under Major General Kenneth MacKenzie was not present at the battle as the brigade manned various garrisons around the area.
 The Hanoverian Reserve Division was also not present, again manning garrisons on behalf of the army.
 Actual combatants from the Reserve present at the battle numbered 18,964 with 56 guns.

 Prussian Army order of battle

 The Prussian Army was led by Field Marshal Gebhard Leberecht von Blücher, Prince of Wahlstadt and his chief of staff August von Gneisenau and remained independent from the allied Anglo-Dutch-German army during the course of the campaign.

+His aide de camp was Von Nostitz, who assisted him during the 1815 campaign, notably after his fall at the last charge at the end of the battle of Ligny.